 While I’m glad that S-Game made this comment and solidified what I have been telling people in the echo chamber that is Twitter, and several websites, I feel the damage has been done.
 Xbox isn’t in the best position right now, and the decisions made by the company haven’t instilled confidence in many gamers.
 Still, this doesn’t give anyone the right to do what they did, only to pour fuel on the ongoing and quite stupid console wars fire.
 Or in other spaces, having Xbox fans feeling scoured, suddenly dunking on a game that they had much interest in.

-As for Phantom Blade Zero, I did a write-up on my hands-on experience from the Summer Game Fest.
+As for Phantom Blade Zero, I did a write-up about my hands-on experience at Summer Game Fest.
 So give that a read if you’re curious about what I thought about the game.